RafaGago/mini-async-log/README.md

 Otherwise you can use cmake.

-On Linux there are GNU makefiles in the "/build/linux" folder too.
+On Linux there are Legacy GNU makefiles in the "/build/linux" folder too.
 They respect the GNU makefile conventions.
 "DESTDIR", "prefix", "includedir" and "libdir" can be used.
+These are mainly left there because the examples were not ported to CMake.

-REMEMBER (legacy uses that use boost): That the if the library is compiled with e.g. the "MAL_USE_BOOST_THREAD" and "MAL_USE_BOOST_CHRONO" preprocessor variables the client code must define them too.
+REMEMBER (for legacy users that use boost): If the library is compiled with e.g. the "MAL_USE_BOOST_THREAD" and "MAL_USE_BOOST_CHRONO" preprocessor variables the client code must define them too.
+TODO: config.h.in

 ## Windows compilation ##